Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 19. Easy social share and follow buttons

 How quickly can somebody share your materials?
 “User-generated content” (UGC) is one means of content marketing.
 Make this as simple as possible.
-The logic behind it is that you allow (and encourage) users to produce/share content related to your website.
+The logic behind it is that you allow (and encourage) users to produce and share content related to your website.

 This includes forum posts, shares, creations using your tools, comments — all of this is free material that directly leads to your website (content that you haven’t had to produce).